rquerk/MumbleGPT/README.md

 inspiriert durch https://www.youtube.com/@Florian.Dalwigk
 https://www.youtube.com/watch?v=R3mo_OJO5pM

+You need access to a mumble server, i hard coded a username "gpt" so you might need to change that or allow that user to write to the chat.<br>
+Therefore you need an admin user on the mumble server to allow that new user

-you will need to export all these environment variables:
+you will also need to export all these environment variables:
 <ol>
 OPENAI_API_KEY, MumbleServerPWD, MumbleCertPath, MumbleCertKeyPath, MumbleChannelName, MumbleServer
 </ol>